Covid-19: In Ahmedabad, all shops to be closed for a week except those selling milk and medicines

 Civic authorities in Ahmedabad on Wednesday ordered the closure of all shops except those selling milk and medicines for a week.
 Even shops selling groceries, fruits and vegetables will be closed.

+Ahmedabad has so far reported 4,425 Covid-19 cases and 273 deaths.
+The Covid-19 death rate in the city is 6.1%, almost double the national average of around 3.3%, unidentified officials told PTI.

+Six companies from the Border Security Force and one company from the Central Industrial Security Force have been deployed in Gujarat to enforce the lockdown, Director General of Gujarat Police Shivanand Jha said, according to The Times of India.
+Five of these companies will be in Ahmedabad.

 According to an order signed by Ahmedabad Municipal Commissioner Mukesh Kumar, the shops will remain closed from May 7 till 6 am on May 15.
+The decision was taken after a high-level meeting to review the Covid-19 situation in the city.

 “All shops/parlours shall be closed except providing only milk and medicines.
 All shops/vendors shall be closed providing fruits, vegetables and groceries,” the order issued by the municipal commissioner read.